What is the difference between Filter and Instant coffee?

 Filter coffee beans have been roasted and ground in preparation for a coffee machine or French Press.
 Instant coffee is made from a variety of filter coffee.
 Instant coffee dissolves in water whereas filter is ready ground that does not and still a filter is needed when making it one way or another.
 There are coffee grounds that need to be disposed of when making filter coffee.
 Instant coffee is already made coffee that has been freeze-dried to use on the go.

-Normal coffee has more potassium level than instant.
-The main difference is of the percentage of caffeine.
+Normal coffee has more potassium levels than instant.
+The main difference is in the percentage of caffeine.
 Instant coffee contains,60–110 mg of caffeine.
 Normal coffee contains,80–200 mg.
 More caffeine is not always good.
 However, if the need arises more caffeine can be good.
-Let us discuss each of these topics on its own to get a better understanding of it.
+Let us discuss each of these topics on its own to get a better understanding of them.

 If you are not familiar with instant coffee, you have probably been living under a rock but don’t worry, we are here for help!
-Instant coffee is a pre-ground coffee that has been turned into a kind of a coffee solution which undergoes a whole drying process.
+Instant coffee is a pre-ground coffee that has been turned into a kind of coffee solution that undergoes a whole drying process.